Can I patent my invention?

 The requirement that the invention must be useful is not as substantial hurdle for most patent applications.
 The patent office does not evaluate the quality of the invention; the invention must merely be functional as described in the patent.
 A perpetual motion machine is a common example of an invention that would not meet the utility requirement.

-In order to qualify for patent protection, the invention must be novel under 35 USC § 102(a).
-In order to be novel, the claimed invention must not have been (1) known or used by others in this country, or (2) patented or described in a printed publication in this or another country, prior to the applicant’s invention date.
+In order to qualify for patent protection, the invention must be novel under 35 USC § 102.
+In order to be novel, the claimed invention must not have been in use, on sale, or otherwise known to the public prior to the applicant’s filing date.
+In other words, your invention needs to be new.

 Despite being novel, an invention may not be patentable if it is determined the claimed subject matter is obvious in light of the prior art.
 An invention is obvious when a combination of prior art references can be shown to disclose, teach or suggest the claimed invention.
 For example, in a patent application having claim limitations A, B, C and D, one prior art reference may disclose A, B and C and a second prior art reference may disclose element D with some teaching or suggestion that it can be used in combination with elements A, B and C.